 Pubs and cafes step in to help after MPs reject Rashford school meals campaign

-Mr Mahon said for every request for help they have had, they have received more than 20 times as many offers of support, with people asking to donate money to help pay for the meals.
+Mr Mahon said that for every help request they have had, they have received more than 20 times as many offers of support, with people asking to donate money to help pay for the meals.

 He said: “It’s very heartening.
 We weren’t expecting it.”